randomtruffles/Dominion_League/faq.md

 Notify your moderator as soon as possible and explain your situation.
 The moderator can remove you if necessary, and can waive the suspension if appropriate.

+#### Why don't partial matches count toward scheduling benchmarks?

+While it can be more difficult to schedule to play more games, it isn't proportionally more difficult - e.g., scheduling for six games isn't twice as difficult as scheduling for three games.
+And we have found that the main metric for how much more scheduling work a player has left is how many opponents they have left, i.e. the number of people they need to coordinate with on finding a mutually agreeable time to play.

 ## 4. Playing matches

 #### What is a match?
 Is it the same as a game?